bioinformatics-centre/kaiju/README.md

 Kaiju can be installed locally (see below) or used via a [web server](http://kaiju.binf.ku.dk/).

+See the release notes for all releases [here](http://kaiju.binf.ku.dk/index.html#releases).

 ###License

-Copyright (c) 2015, 2016 Peter Menzel and Anders Krogh
+Copyright (c) 2015, 2016, 2017 Peter Menzel and Anders Krogh

 Kaiju is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by